hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 The following sections outline the high-level features of `BIF` that make the above vision reality.

 An end user (through a user interface) can issue API requests to
-* register a username+password account (with optinal 2FA) **within** `BIF`.
+* register a username+password account (with optional MFA) **within** `BIF`.
 * associate their wallets to their `BIF` account and execute transactions involving those registered wallet (transaction signatures performed either locally or remotely as explained above).

 ## 5.1 Transaction Signing Modes, Key Ownership

-An application developer using `BIF` can choose to enable users to sign their transactions locally on their user agent device without disclosing their private keys to `BIF` or remotely where `BIF` stores private keys server-side, encrypted at rest, made decryptable through authenticating with their `BIF` account.
+An application developer using `BIF` can choose to enable users to sign their transactions locally on their `user a`gent device without disclosing their private keys to `BIF` or remotely where `BIF` stores private keys server-side, encrypted at rest, made decryptable through authenticating with their `BIF` account.
 Each mode comes with its own pros and cons that need to be carefully considered at design time.

 ### 5.1.1 Client-side Transaction Signing